 Big Corn Island

 Though it’s bigger than Little Corn (hence the name), Big Corn can still easily be seen in an hour or two.
-Taxi drivers charge $10/hour for island tours and my driver’s name was David.
+Taxi drivers charge a very reasonable hourly rate for island tours.

 According to David, there is still buried treasure all over the island.
 In fact, just 6 years ago, he was digging in one of the swampy parts of the island and found a few gold coins and a bracelet.
 He later sold them in the US for $5,000.